joviksdev/Typing-Text-Assignment/README.md

 This is a Typing Text Assignment bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-The application uses [`random-paragraph`](https://www.npmjs.com/package/random-paragraph) an npm library to genarate random paragraph
+The application uses [`random-paragraph`](https://www.npmjs.com/package/random-paragraph), an npm library to genarate random paragraph and redux-toolkit for application state management.

 ### Getting Started